How to gain followers on Twitter: 20 rules to grow your profile in 2023

 5. Link your website or a Twitter-specific landing page

-Of course, anyone's Twitter business strategy welcomes conversions — and they are only able to happen if people go to your website.
+Of course, anyone's Twitter business strategy welcomes conversions — and they are only able to happen if Twitter followers go to your website.
 You should always link your website or a landing page where people can learn more about your company and maybe purchase your products.
-Don't forget to add UTM parameters to your link to track your Twitter traffic.
+Don't forget to add UTM parameters to your link to track the involvement of your Twitter followers.

 Creating a landing page specifically for Twitter traffic makes sense if you run a Twitter marketing campaign with specific goals in mind.
 For example, if you're amplifying your goal is to get more newsletter subscribers, it's better to add the link to your newsletter in the bio.
 However, if you want to promote several links, pay attention to the next Twitter hacks.

 If you're annoyed by the limitations of the bio and only one profile link, here's a perfect Twitter hack for you — a pinned tweet.
 Pinned tweets are great because not only you get 280 more characters to deliver your message, but you can also add another link that will stand out for a Twitter follower.